 The press must record audio and video correctly, clearly, specifically and be responsible for its recordings.

-Sharing the same concern, delegate Pham Van Hoa, member of the Law Committee of the National Assembly, Deputy Head of the National Assembly Delegation of Dong Thap province, expressed his agreement that audio and video recording at court sessions and meetings should only be done during the opening of the court session, meeting, and the announcement of the verdict and decision.
+Sharing the same concern, delegate Pham Van Hoa, member of the National Assembly's Law Committee, Deputy Head of the National Assembly Delegation of Dong Thap province, expressed his agreement that audio and video recording at court sessions and meetings should only be done during the opening of the court session, meeting, and the announcement of the verdict and decision.

-However, the delegate proposed to revise the regulations for cases where reporters want to record audio or video of defendants, accused persons, and plaintiffs if they have permission.
+However, the delegate proposed to revise the regulations for cases where reporters want to record audio or video of defendants, accused, and plaintiffs if they have permission.

 “However, the press must record audio and video correctly, clearly, specifically and be responsible for their recordings.
 Editors-in-chief of newspapers are responsible for the use of audio and video recordings.
-That way, no one will dare to spread false information online,” said delegate Pham Van Hoa, and suggested that the drafting committee and the review agency study this content further.
+That way, no one will dare to spread false information online,” said delegate Pham Van Hoa, asking the drafting committee and the review agency to further study this content.

-Delegate Pham Van Hoa: The press must record audio and video correctly, clearly, specifically and be responsible for their recordings.
+Delegate Pham Van Hoa: The press must record audio and video correctly, clearly, specifically, and be responsible for its recordings.

 Courtroom adjustment only